Walter-Haynes/COGS/README.md

 ## Event Arguments

-If you need to pass in arguments to GoCS events, you can use the generic version of Event.
+If you need to pass in arguments to COGS events, you can use the generic version of Event.

 For example, if you need an damage event that passes the amount of damage, you could write: